MicrosoftDocs/mixed-reality/mrtk-unity/roadmap.md

 ## Mixed Reality Toolkit (MRTK) roadmap

 ### **2.7.3**
-In December 2021, MRTK 2.7.3 will be released to address important bugs that have been reported on github.
+In December 2021, MRTK 2.7.3 will release to address important bugs that have been reported on github.
+While we do not officially support non LTS releases of Unity, this minor release will include fixes to unblock developers on Unity 2021.

 Status: In Development